 |---|---|---|---|

-| Order status | adapter | adapter | adapter |
+| Release status | adapter | adapter | adapter |

-| Return policy | adapter | adapter | adapter |
+| Rollout policy | adapter | adapter | adapter |

-| Inventory lookup | adapter | adapter | adapter |
+| Metrics lookup | adapter | adapter | adapter |

-| Return label | adapter | adapter | adapter |
+| Traffic-shift proposal | adapter | adapter | adapter |

-Without a shared protocol, that is twelve adapter relationships.
+Without a shared protocol, that's twelve adapter relationships.
 With MCP, each host implements an MCP client boundary and each capability owner publishes an MCP server boundary.
 The count isn't a promise that all maintenance disappears: tools still need careful schemas, auth, observability, and policy.
 The improvement is that the connection contract is reusable.

 Run the small calculation first:

-1hosts = ["support_assistant", "ops_console", "coding_assistant"]
+1hosts = ["release_assistant", "ops_console", "coding_assistant"]

 3